01 of 10

 Tileboard is medium density fiberboard with a hard melamine layer on top that gives it its look.
 Tileboard often, but not always, adopts the look of tile.
 You can purchase tileboard that looks like brick as did Lauren at Bless'er House.
 To disguise the material's faux origins, she applied faux whitewash: one... part white semigloss paint to one part water, brushed on twice.Continue to 9 of 10 below.

 Fun and Happy

 If awards were being handed out for the most DIY of all DIY backsplashes, it would be this one: painting your ceramic tile backsplash.
 No tear-out is involved, no purchasing heavy materials or hauling them back home.

-As Laura Gummerman shows on her design blog A Beautiful Mess, transforming your dated, worn and downright ugly backsplash to one that is, in her words, fun and happy can be as easy as painting on a new coat.
-She used silicone epoxy paint (Top Secret Coatings, Clear Green shade) to... give her earthen brown subway tiles a fresh, bright new color.Continue to 10 of 10 below.
+As Laura Gummerman shows on her design blog A Beautiful Mess, transforming a dated, worn and downright ugly backsplash to one that is, in her words, fun and happy can be as easy as painting on a new coat.
+She used silicone epoxy paint (Top Secret Coatings, Clear Green shade) to give... her earthen brown subway tiles a fresh, bright new color.Continue to 10 of 10 below.

 10 of 10

 What's not to love about this wood beadboard backsplash?
 Yes, sinks and counters are wet areas, but properly sealed, wood beadboard can serve as a backsplash.